nbarbettini/Intro-Web-Series/Day 3/README.md

 Second, I will stop appending to a string inside a loop.

 ## Using a separate JavaScript file
-If you are using Mozilla Thimble, in the upper left corner, click the green + that means 'add a new file', then choose Javascript.
+If you are using Mozilla Thimble, in the upper left corner, click the green + , which is the way to say 'add a new file', then choose Javascript.
 (If you hid the file tray by clicking the left-pointing arrow previously, then click the right-pointing arrow to restore it.)
 You will see a new file created, probably called script-1.js
 The first bunch of writing is called a comment.
 It is the way you can leave notes to yourself or others.
 At the time this was written, it looks like this:

 ```javascript